-A "point-in-time" Freshman On-Track rate-a rough approximation of end-of-year Freshman On-Track rate-is also available, on a dynamically updated basis, via the Freshman Success Report located on Dashboard.
+A "point in time" Freshman On-Track rate-a rough approximation of end-of-year Freshman On-Track rate-is also available, on a dynamically updated basis, via the Freshman Success Report located on Dashboard.
 This point-in-time rate may be useful to monitor and manage school and area performance within the school year: be advised, however, that the value of this rate jumps around quite a bit during the school year, is always lower at the end than the beginning of the year, and is based on an approximation of the end-of-year FOT criteria.
+Any questions regarding Dashboard data should be directed to John DiCello, Dashboard Manager, at x31669.